Microgreen Blackout Period for the Home Grower

 Yes, we do need to blackout or darken the microgreen tray.
 As you can see in the above photo, most tray lids allow light to penetrate or reach the seeds along the edges.

-Whatever you use, as long as it covers the majority of planting area and greatly reduces the light reaching the seeds, it will work just fine.
+Whatever you use, as long as it covers the majority of the planting area and greatly reduces the light reaching the seeds, it will work just fine.

 Is the Blackout Period Necessary?